MahmudulHasanJoy/MahmudulHasanJoy/README.md

 # Joy

-Hi, I'm **Mahmudul Hasan Joy** — a Computer Science student at Independent University, Bangladesh.
+Hi, I'm **Mahmudul Hasan Joy** — a Computer Science & Engineering student at Independent University, Bangladesh.
 I build backend systems and web products for real workflows.

 Most of my work is product-focused: study-abroad platforms (**abroadmates**, **abroad-company**), application systems (**ApplicationMate**), data tooling (**program-scraper**), and coordination software like **VERA**.
 I also experiment with AI detection tools when there’s a clear use case.